sendgrid/docs/content/docs/help-support/account-and-settings/billing.md

 ## 	Cancel your account

 We are truly sorry to see you go.
-Please don’t forget that [we have 24/7 support]({{site.support_url}}) and would love the opportunity to help and chat about why you’re leaving if we can.
-We are truly sorry to see you go.
 Please don’t forget that [we have 24/7 support](https://support.sendgrid.com) and would love the opportunity to help and chat about why you’re leaving if we can.

 To cancel, go the bottom of your billing details page, click **Cancel**, and follow the prompts.